From Military to Mundane (formerly Swords to Plowshares)

 "And he shall judge among the nations, and shall rebuke many people: and they shall beat their swords into plowshares, and their spears into pruning hooks: nation shall not lift up their sword against nation, neither shall they learn war any more."Great news!
 The war is over!
 Now what do we do with all these weapons we built for the war?
 Turn them into things civilians can use!
 All that scrap steel can make some heavy machinery or be used in construction.
 Those nuclear weapons?
 Fuel rods.
 TNT?
 Use it for earth-moving.
 Those factories that built bombers and warships?
 Use them to build cars.
 A variation of this is that when a simple tool in the current time is revealed to be a weapon in the past.
 Perhaps it's due to the current people finding a Lost Technology or alien tech without knowing its real purpose, only figuring out that it's an useful tool in some way.
 If a weapon of war does not even require conversion to be used for civilian purposes, then it doubles as an example of Mundane Utility.
 Compare and contrast Improvised Weapon.
-The Trope Namer is The Bible.
+Also contrast Training the Peaceful Villagers and Superweapon Surprise.

 — Isaiah 2:4 (KJV)